Cosmological Perturbations and the Running Cosmological Constant Model: The Linear Perturbation Equations

-Finally, in the next section we consider only $\nu >0$, and we leave for future work a detailed study for values $\nu<0$, since that in the present paper our aim is to understand the overall behavior of the $RCC$ model, rather than determine observational constraints, which requires a rigorous application of the theory of estimation of parameters \cite{press1}.
+In the next section, we consider only the case of $\nu >0$, and a detailed analysis of the case of $\nu<0$ will be presented in the future.
+In this paper our aim is to understand the overall behavior of the $RCC$ model, rather than determine the observational constraints, which requires a rigorous application of the theory of parameter estimation \cite{press1}.